westpoint-robotics/jts_eecs/README.md

 # JTS-EECS
-Working to allow follow on teams progress faster by documenting certain aspects of JTS.
+Working to allow follow on teams progress faster by documenting select aspects of JTS, mainly the tutorial and a component that tells a robot to move forward.